 An employee safety training is a program designed to provide workers with skills and knowledge, to perform their tasks safely.
-When equipped with the proper know-hows, your team would be able to not only keep themselves safe but also the people around them.
+When equipped with the proper know-how, your team would be able to not only keep themselves safe but also the people around them.

 With employee alertness going down over time, safety protocols need to change to keep up with changes in equipment, materials, roles within the business, and even scientific findings.

-Additionally, workplace injury can become a threat for employers.
+Additionally, a workplace injury can become a threat to employers.
 When somebody gets injured in the workplace, it might negatively influence other workers’ perspectives and encourage people to keep away from an unsafe environment.
 Not to mention that you could be held liable for treatment costs and legal fees if an accident were to happen.

 If push comes to shove and incidents are repeated, your staff may feel the need to escalate the matter outside the company.
 This can create increased tensions within the organization – that is why everyone wants to avoid being involved in cases that fixate on workplace negligence.
 Not only does it hurt your rapport with your team, but damages the company image as well.

-After answering these questions, you need to identify your employees’ training needs.
+After answering these questions, you need to identify your employee training needs.
 Are there gaps between their skills and the job requirements?
 Are there new skills and technical knowledge that they’re not equipped with?
 Is there an aspect of their behavior that needs to be changed?
 Is there internal data that you can use to identify more gaps?